tebe6502/mad-pascal-en-mkdocs/docs/types.md

 |POINTER            |0 ..
 65535               |2            |

 <br/>
-Indicators in **MP** can be typed and without a specific type, e.g.:
+Indicators in **Mad-Pascal** can be typed and without a specific type, e.g.:

 ```delphi
 a: ^word;         // a typed pointer to a word